“Knowledge cumulates in the sciences, but not in the humanities.”

 solution.
 Philosophers refer to knowledge from experience as “empirical

 knowledge”.
-When we claim to know how to juggle, how to
+When we claim to know how to juggle,

-that we actually possess the skills involved to do those things.
+but that we actually possess the skills involved to do those things.

 Back to our knowledge of Newton’s 2nd law of motion, with this